Food & Drink|March 19, 2026|12 min read

 Shin-Okubo street scene with halal restaurants and international food shops

-7. Honolu (ホノル) — Halal Japanese-Western fusion
+6. Honolu Premier Asakusa (帆のるぷれみあ浅草) — Halal Japanese-Western fusion ramen

 What to order